Application Control Security Methods

 If a file is found for which the signature has already been calculated a notification of a duplicate is displayed.
 There is no need for a duplicate hash in a configuration.
 If the files are updated by means of, for example, a service pack, you can select the signature file group and choose to re-scan.
 All of the digital signatures are automatically updated and the new configuration can be deployed.

-The whitelist approach dictates that every single piece of executable content must be predefined prior to the user making the request for the application on the operating system.
-Details of all the content identified in this way is kept on a whitelist that must be checked each time an execution request occurs.
-If the executable file is on the whitelist it is permitted; otherwise it is denied.
+The allowlist approach dictates that every single piece of executable content must be predefined prior to the user making the request for the application on the operating system.
+Details of all the content identified in this way is kept on a allowlist that must be checked each time an execution request occurs.
+If the executable file is on the allowlist it is permitted; otherwise it is denied.

 Application Control fully supports this model of control, and adds significant steps to enable additional security in the model.
 One such addition is the ability to include SHA-1, SHA-256, and Adler-32 digital signatures, so that not only must the application name and file path match up, but so must the digital signature of that executable to that of a signature in the database.
 Furthermore, Application Control also adds the full path of the executable to the list to ensure that all three items match prior to application execution: